eulloa10/financial-data-pipeline/README.md

 To run this project, you need the following:

 - **AWS Credentials:** Ensure you have configured your AWS credentials (access key ID and secret access key) with appropriate permissions to create the necessary resources (S3, RDS, Glue, EC2, CloudWatch, SNS).
-You can set these up using environment variables, the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configuration, or an IAM role.
+You can set these up using environment variables, the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configuration, or an IAM role
 - **Terraform:** Install Terraform on your local machine.
-See the [Terraform website](https://www.terraform.io/downloads) for installation instructions.
+See the [Terraform website](https://www.terraform.io/downloads) for installation instructions
 - **Preset Account:** Create an account on [Preset's website](https://preset.io/).
-You'll need this to visualize the data.
+You'll need this to visualize the data
+- **FRED API Key:** Create an account on [FRED](https://fred.stlouisfed.org/docs/api/api_key.html) and request an API key

 ### Steps to Set Up